se-edu/learningresources/contents/elm/Elm.md

 ## What is Elm?

 [Elm](https://elm-lang.org/) is a statically typed, functional programming language that compiles to JavaScript and promises no runtime exceptions.
-You can use it to build
+You can use it to build reliable and maintainable applications for the web.

 ## Why Learn Elm?